JCruz6725/BikeSystem/README.md

 # Portfolio
-# This Repositry if my port folio to be link with my resume
+# This Repositry if my portfolio to be link with my resume